YoelObadia/server/README.md

 The first part is a restfull web API with ASP.NET 6.
 I did all the steps of the following site https://medium.com/net-core/build-a-restful-web-api-with-asp-net-core-6-30747197e229.
 I adapted for my project and I used Weapons rather than moovies.
 However, the features are same and the use of the database too.
 The controller WeaponController is like MOoovieController in the site.
 Just names changes.
+To initialize the database, I ran the file dbo.Weapons.data.sql.

 The second part is the ImaggaController.
 Imagga is an Image Recognition Application.
 I created an account to get an API key and API secret key to use the API of Imagga.